metabase/metabase/docs/users-guide/writing-sql.md

 When you run a query that includes a [variable][variable-gloss], the query will be executed by replacing the `{% raw %}{{ variable_name_or_id }}{% endraw %}` tag with the SQL query of the referenced question or model.

-This means that your main query must be aware of all the tables that your variable is pointing to, otherwise you'll get a `missing FROM clause` syntax error.
+This means that your main query must be aware of all the tables that your variable is pointing to, otherwise you'll get a SQL syntax error.
 For example, if your main query uses the `Products` table, but your variable points to a query that uses the `Orders` table, you'll need to include a join to `Orders` in your main query.

 For an example, see the documentation on [Referencing models and saved questions in SQL queries](../users-guide/referencing-saved-questions-in-queries.html).